In the world of welding, MIG and TIG are two common welding methods with similar-sounding names.

 It is no secret that larger operations want welding units that can run for long periods of time and easily create yard after yard of weld beads.

-For this reason, MIG welders are often the welder of choice in industrial shops that require high production.
+For this reason, quality MIG welders are often the welder of choice in industrial shops that require high production.

 A shielding gas keeps reactive gases found naturally in the air away from the weld puddle.
 They cause impurities in your weld, so shielding gas is important for a quality weld.